-New generation infotainment is a headline feature of the Mk6 Polo, and even the entry-level S model comes equipped with a Volkswagen Composition 8.0-inch media touchscreen unit.
+New generation infotainment is a headline feature of the Mk6 Polo, and even entry-level models come equipped with a Volkswagen Composition 8.0-inch media touchscreen unit.
 Unsurprisingly, it’s slick to operate and boasts pinpoint sharp graphics.
 With a system this good as standard, it’s easy to see why the Polo has earned its upmarket reputation.

-Bluetooth connectivity is standard, along with a DAB radio, while Apple CarPlay and Android Auto are part of the Car-Net App-Connect function, offered on SE models and above.
-If you want satellite navigation it's around £650 extra on lower spec models, while SEL models come equipped with this as standard.
+Bluetooth connectivity is standard, along with a DAB radio, while Apple CarPlay and Android Auto are part of the Car-Net App-Connect function.
+If you want satellite navigation, it's standard on United models and above.

-The 10.3-inch Active Info Display is standard on the Polo GTI Plus, and optional on all other models except the entry-level Polo S. The crisp display sits behind the steering wheel, replacing the physical dials with digitalised, customisable instruments and mapping.
+The 10.3-inch Active Info Display is available as an option for all trim levels, with the exception of United-spec cars.
+The crisp display sits behind the steering wheel, replacing the physical dials with digitalised, customisable instruments and mapping.

 In this review

 - 1Volkswagen Polo reviewThe Volkswagen Polo shows how sophisticated the humble supermini can get

 - 2Engines, performance and driveThe Polo is safe and comfortable rather than fun on the road, but the 1.0 TSI turbo petrol is a cracker

 - 3MPG, CO2 and Running CostsWith frugal three-cylinder petrol engines on offer, the Polo can keep running costs down